SharonLutz/SharonLutz.github.io/software.md

 and implements the method from the following paper: <br>
 - **Lutz SM**, Hokanson JE, Lange C. (2014) An Alternative Hypothesis Testing Strategy for Secondary Phenotype Data in Case-Control Genetic Association Studies. *Frontiers in Genetics*.
 5 (188).

-### eQTLpowerRNAseq
+### powerASEeQTL
 An R package that runs power calculations for joint allele specific expression (ASE) and eQTL analyses of RNA-seq data.
-On [GitHub](https://github.com/SharonLutz/software/tree/master/eQTLpowerRNAseq) and implements the method from the following paper: <br>
+On [GitHub](https://github.com/SharonLutz/powerASEeQTL) and implements the method from the following paper: <br>
 - **Lutz SM**, Thwing A, Fingerlin TE.
 (2017) Power Calculations for eQTL Mapping and Allele Specific Expression with RNA-seq Data.
-(In Preparation)
+(Submitted)

 ### CausalScreen
 CausalScreen implements a screening step to increase power when testing for direct genetic effects of multiple SNPs in family based association studies using causal inference methodology.
 On
 [GitHub](https://github.com/SharonLutz/software/tree/master/CausalScreen)
 and implements the method from the following paper: <br>
-- **Lutz SM**, Vansteelandt S, Lange C. (2013) Testing for Direct Genetic Effects Using a Screening Step in Family-Based Association Studies.
-Frontiers in Genetics.
+- **Lutz SM**, Vansteelandt S, Lange C. (2013) Testing for Direct Genetic Effects Using a Screening Step in Family-Based Association Studies. *Frontiers in Genetics*.
 4 (243).

-- Vansteelandt S, Goetgeluk S, **Lutz S**, Waldamn I, Lyon H, Schadt EE, Weiss ST, Lange C. (2009) On the Adjustment for Covariates in Genetic Association Analysis: A Novel, Simple Principle to Infer Direct Effects.
-Genetic Epidemiology.
+- Vansteelandt S, Goetgeluk S, **Lutz S**, Waldamn I, Lyon H, Schadt EE, Weiss ST, Lange C. (2009) On the Adjustment for Covariates in Genetic Association Analysis: A Novel, Simple Principle to Infer Direct Effects. *Genetic Epidemiology*.
 33(5): 394-405.

 ### bayesIndirect
 Examines the indirect effect of a SNP on the outcome through the mediator in a Bayesian framework with a spike and slab prior.
 On
 [GitHub](https://github.com/SharonLutz/software/tree/master/bayesIndirect)
 and implements the method from the following paper: <br>
-- **Lutz SM**, Hokanson JE, Sharma S, Weiss S, Raby B, Lange C. (2013) On the Integration of Expression Profiles in Genetic Association Studies: A Bayesian Approach to Determine the Path from Gene to Disease.
-Open Journal of Genetics.
+- **Lutz SM**, Hokanson JE, Sharma S, Weiss S, Raby B, Lange C. (2013) On the Integration of Expression Profiles in Genetic Association Studies: A Bayesian Approach to Determine the Path from Gene to Disease. *Open Journal of Genetics*.
 3(3).

+### RNAseqRare
+Performs expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
+On [GitHub](https://github.com/SharonLutz/software/tree/master/RNAseqRare) and implements the method from the following paper: <br>
+- **Lutz SM**, Thwing A, Fingerlin TE.
+(2017) A Statistical Framework for Rare Variant Associations with RNA-seq Data.
+(Submitted)

 ### linkRARE
 Incorporates linkage data in genetic association studies with 2 approaches: 1) Bayesian Hierarchical model and 2) frequentist approach for rare variants.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/linkRARE) and implements the method from the following paper: <br>
 - **Lutz SM**, Pelijto A, Thwing A, Zhang W, Fingerlin TE (2017) A Bayesian Approach to Integrate Family-Specific Linkage Scores in Case-Control Tests of Association.
-Genetic Epidemiology (Submitted)
+(In preparation)

 - **Lutz SM**, Pelijto A, Thwing A,  Zhang W, Fingerlin TE (2017) An Approach to Integrate Family-Specific Linkage Scores in Case-Control Tests of Associations of Rare Variants.
-BMC Genetics.
-(In preparation)

-### RNAseqRare
-Performs expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
-On [GitHub](https://github.com/SharonLutz/software/tree/master/RNAseqRare) and implements the method from the following paper: <br>
-- **Lutz SM**, Thwing A, Fingerlin TE.
-(2017) A Statistical Framework for Rare Variant Associations with RNA-seq Data.
-Statistics in Medicine.
 (In preparation)